mrcyberfighter/pyhobdcalc/README.rst

         The entire octal string can contains 48 octal digits (without identifier, sign and comma.).

-        And return the result value as an float string.
+        And return the result value as a float string.

-            :note: The returned value is limited to the C type *double* (15 digits precision) but the module compute internally with the C type *long double* (19 digits precision) for getting an exact value.
+            :note: The returned value is limited to the C type *double* (15 digits precision) but internally the module uses the C type *long double* (19 digits precision) for getting an exact value.

     2. **octfloatsuboctfloat**:

-        Substract 2 octal strings given with optional the octal identifier "0".
-The function can threads 8 bytes values for the integer part from the float, in the C type *long long int* value range:
+        Subtract 2 octal strings given with optional the octal identifier "0".
+The function accepts 8 bytes values for the integer part from the float, in the C type *long long int* value range:

             * Maximal integer part value:  9223372036854775807.